AppGalleryConnect/agc-demos/iOS/agc-authservice-demo-objectivec/README.md

 Auth Service supports multiple authentication modes and is closely integrated with other serverless services, effectively protecting user data by defining simple rules.

 ## Preparing the Environment
-Before using the quickstart app, prepare your iOS development environment.

-## Environment Requirements
-XCode 8.0 or later.
+XCode 11.0 or later.
+iOS 9 or later.

 ## Configuration
 Before running the quickstart app, you need to: